-Students will take classes designed to give particular understanding and skills in such areas as human growth and development, nutrition, and behavior.
+Students will take classes designed to give particular understanding and skills in such areas as human growth and development, curriculum and guidance.
 Observation and practical experience will take place in off-campus preschool and child care facilities.

-Observation and practicum students must have documentation of a current physical exam and of having a P.P.D.
-2-step test for T.B.
-Additionally, fingerprinting and background check may be required for observation and practicum students.
+Students must successfully document and meet all health and background checks required by academic programs and/or courses.